getify/You-Dont-Know-JS/async & performance/apB.md

 } );
 ```

-The iterable sequence expresses a sequential series of (potentially async) steps that looks awfully similar to a promise chain -- in other words, it's much cleaner looking than just plain nested callbacks, but not quite as nice as the `yield`-based sequential syntax of generators.
+The iterable sequence expresses a sequential series of (sync or async) steps that looks awfully similar to a promise chain -- in other words, it's much cleaner looking than just plain nested callbacks, but not quite as nice as the `yield`-based sequential syntax of generators.

 But we pass the iterable sequence into `runner(..)`, which runs it to completion the same as if it was a generator.
 The fact that an iterable sequence behaves essentially the same as a generator is notable for a couple of reasons.

-First, iterable sequences are kind of a pre-ES6 equivalent to ES6 generators, which means you can either author them directly (to run anywhere), or you can author ES6 generators and transpile/convert them to iterable sequences (or promise chains for that matter!).
-Thinking of a run-to-completion generator as just syntactic sugar for a promise chain is an important recognition of their isomorphic relationship.
+First, iterable sequences are kind of a pre-ES6 equivalent to a certain subset of ES6 generators, which means you can either author them directly (to run anywhere), or you can author ES6 generators and transpile/convert them to iterable sequences (or promise chains for that matter!).

+Thinking of an async-run-to-completion generator as just syntactic sugar for a promise chain is an important recognition of their isomorphic relationship.

-Before we move on, we should note that the above snippet could have been expressed in *asynquence* more simply, as:
+Before we move on, we should note that the above snippet could have been expressed in *asynquence* as:

 ```js
 ASQ( "http://some.url.1" )